 Every IC warrior has a story.
 And this is mine…

-It was Fall 2014, I was 28 years old and I had just begun my first semester at Gallaudet University in Washington DC.
+It was Fall 2014, I was 28 years old and I had just begun my first semester at Gallaudet University in Washington DC as a student of Deaf Studies.
 It was a very exciting time.
-But I got sick with bronchitis which was nothing new since I have had chronic bronchitis my whole life.
+But I got sick with bronchitis which was nothing new since I have had acute bronchitis due to asthma my whole life.
 Evenon my three inhalers, antibiotics, cough syrup with codeine and steroids, I persevered and went to school (I wasn’t contagious).
 And then when I was finally feeling better in early October 2014, my dad died.
-I won’t go into great detail here, but he had been sick for many years and it was a huge shock.
+I won’t go into great detail here, but he had been sick for many years and yet it was a huge shock.
 And I got sick with bronchitis again.
 His death was incredibly stressful for my family and it took its toll on us.
-One month after he died, my dog died unexpectedly.
+One month after he died, one of my dogs died unexpectedly.
 She was 15 but still unexpected.
 In the course of one month, I lost two of the most important people in my life.

 The new year came and went, I was in a foggy haze.
 Still trying to figure out what all just happened.
 I hadn’t been taking care of myself.
 In February, I thought I had a Urinary Tract Infection (UTI) so I chugged some cranberry juice and kept going on with life.
 But it didn’t get better so finally in March I took the time to go to the doctor for a UTI test.
 They tested me, gave me antibiotics and it was negative.
 I went back a week later, still in pain.
 Test again.
 Antibiotics again.
 Negative again.
 They did some exams and tests on me but couldn’t figure out why I was still in pain.
 They sent me to a urologist.
 Luckily, I went to a doctor who was familiar with IC.
 Many people with IC are misdiagnosed for years before they find a doctor who can correctly diagnosis them.